Advaith3600/seamless-admin/README.md

 #### Properties

+- `public bool $hasAdminPage`: Set this to `false` to prevent the model from showing up on the admin page.
+Advantage of using this instead of removing the trait from the model is when other models try to check for foreign keys this will be used as a hint to fetch other columns.
 - `protected $primaryKey`: Primary key of the model will be used even if it is not `id` wherever it is needed.
+- `protected $fillable`: `adminIndexFields` uses data from the `$fillable` and `$hidden` variable to show default values
+- `protected $hidden`: `adminIndexFields` uses data from the `$hidden` and `$hidden` variable to show default values

 #### Methods